mackerelio/documents/content/docs/entry/custom-checks.md

 - env: Environment variables can be specified to pass to command.
 Specify with TOML [Table](https://github.com/toml-lang/toml#table) or [Inline Table](https://github.com/toml-lang/toml#inline-table).
 - action.command: An action executed following the execution of the command configured in `command`.
 This is used when there is a process to be performed depending on the command result.
 The result of the previous/current command etc. is passed as an environment variable.
 The execution result is ignored.
 - action.env: Environment variables can be specified to pass to action.command.
 Specify with TOML [Table](https://github.com/toml-lang/toml#table) or [Inline Table](https://github.com/toml-lang/toml#inline-table).
+- action.timeout_seconds : Specify the timeout for `action.command` in seconds.
+The default value is 30 seconds.
+- action.user: Execute `action.command` as the user specified for this option.
 - memo: Configure notes for check monitoring.
 The character string specified here can be checked in alert notifications / the alert details screen / the host details page.

 <h2 id="plugin">Check plugin specs</h2>